straup/recipes/recipes/pastry/pate-a-choux.md

 Drop rounded teaspoons of dough onto cookie sheet.
-Set on the middle rack of the overn and bake for 5 minutes, then reduce heat to 350 {F:degrees}.
-Continue baking until sides of puffs are completely firm and colour is golden brown, about fifteen minutes.
+Set on the middle rack of the overn and bake for 5 minutes, then reduce heat to 350
+F. Continue baking until sides of puffs are completely firm and colour is golden brown, about fifteen minutes.
 Cool puffs on a cake rack.

 History